ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

  functions, even if a global reference would be perfect to avoid these spurious parameters that are mainly invariants that must be passed all over the place.
-    * This programmer think that the `mutable` keyword in the record types definitions should be suppressed from the language.
+    * This programmer feels that the `mutable` keyword in the record type definitions should be suppressed from the language.

 ####  OCaml code generally considered unreadable
 The OCaml language includes powerful constructs which allow simple and